122 Kent Road, New Milford, CT

-During her first year of cantorial studies in Jerusalem, Cantor Laura had the privilege of traveling to Belarus as part of the FSU Passover Project where she co-led four seders in two days and performed as a soloist at the International Jewish Music Festival in Minsk.
+During her first year of cantorial studies in Jerusalem, Cantor Breznick had the privilege of traveling to Belarus as part of the FSU Passover Project where she co-led four seders in two days and performed as a soloist at the International Jewish Music Festival in Minsk.
 She also was involved as a volunteer for KEEP, an English tutoring program in Jerusalem that seeks to help underprivileged Israeli and Palestinian children.

-Upon her return to the United States, Cantor Laura served as student cantor at Temple Emanuel in Roanoke, VA; Temple Beth Shalom in Arnold, MD; and Temple Beth-El in Jersey City, NJ.
+Upon her return to the United States, Cantor Breznick served as student cantor at Temple Emanuel in Roanoke, VA; Temple Beth Shalom in Arnold, MD; and Temple Beth-El in Jersey City, NJ.
 In addition to her student congregational work, she also completed one unit of Clinical Pastoral Education at NYU Langone Medical Center as a chaplain intern, working with patients in the women's surgical and pediatric units.

-In October 2018, Cantor Laura served as the Jewish voice for a panel entitled “Welcoming the Stranger.”
+In October 2018, Cantor Breznick served as the Jewish voice for a panel entitled “Welcoming the Stranger.”
 The panel, sponsored by the Interfaith Women's Initiative, brought together female leaders of the three monotheistic faiths to discuss and debate the universal importance of welcoming the stranger in our midst.
 The panel was broadcast nationwide in December, 2018 on the Jewish Broadcasting Service.
-You can click to watch the panel.
+You can click here to watch the panel.

 In April 2019, Cantor Breznick was honored to lead the women of Temple Sholom in our first ever “Women's Seder.”
 You can read all about the seder here.